 M. Trevor Edgar CPA, ACMA, CGMA, B.Sc.
 (Accounting) is a management accountant with extensive knowledge of financial, management, and cost accounting, internal and external auditing, and compliance.
 His experience extends to full-cycle accounting, including budget planning and reporting, variance analysis, and financial statements.
 Risk management is another area of Mr. Edgar’s expertise – he has consulted on risk management strategies for various organizations, and was awarded a medal by the Duke of York for his work in risk management.

 Following a 24-year career in the British military, focusing on human resources and accountancy roles, Mr. Edgar worked for the next ten years as an accountant with the Government of the United Kingdom.
 After moving to Canada in 2017, he began working for the City of Calgary as a Tangible Assets accountant.
-He has much experience in the not for profit sector, previously managing five charities in the United Kingdom.
+He has extensive experience in the non-rofit sector, previously managing five charities in the United Kingdom.